paoria/QLDG/README.md

 Prerequisites: Python 3.x, numpy, random

-How to use: run main.py from a folder containing every file in this repository
+How to use: run main.py from a folder containing every file in this repository.
+The QLDG.ipynb notebook can also be run independently.

 The code first trains an AI agent how to generate dungeons using Q-learning.
 The resulting dungeons have a size of 4x4 and closed exterior walls, as well as a long path on which lie an entrance, treasure and exit.